 - Breach of Duty.
 If there was a duty, was that duty breached in some way?

 - Causation.
-Did the breach directly cause your injuries?
+Did the breach cause your injuries?

-If all four of the elements are satisfied, then the person or entity may be liable for the economic and non-economic damages related to the injuries or death.
+If all four of the elements are satisfied, then the person or entity may be liable for the economic and non-economic damages related to your injuries or death of a loved one.